How Trump stirred controversy in Nigeria

 During the press conference, Mr Buhari was quick to deflect the Christian comment.

-He immediately re-farmed the conflict to one between farmers and herdsmen, saying: "The problem of cattle herders is a very long historical problem.
+He immediately reframed the question to address a conflict between farmers and herdsmen, saying: "The problem of cattle herders is a very long historical problem.
 Before now, cattle herders were known to carry sticks and machetes… but these ones are carrying AK-47s."

 As he has in the past, he went on to explain what is happening as a consequence of former Libyan leader Muammar Gaddafi's arming of "mercenaries".